ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/firsttokenfactory.md

 [![Download](/images/token-factories/download.png)](/zip/example_token_factory.zip)

 To create a Token Factory on Testnet, you'll be using the Ultra Developer Tools.
-If you haven't set up your developer environment, we've [set up a quick checklist](./yourdevelopmentenv.md) for you to be able to hit the ground running.

 Once you're inside your docker image, have your wallet set up, and have your Testnet account ready, you're good to go for the next step.